2005 Houston Astros season: National League Divisional Playoffs

 The Astros faced a rematch in the Atlanta Braves in the Division Series.
 This was the fifth time the two teams had met in the postseason (1997, 1999, 2001, 2004, 2005), and the Astros were looking to add on reaching the second round of the postseason in back-to-back years; the two teams had met for six games in the regular season, for which Houston won only once.

+Games 1 through 3

 In Game 1 in Atlanta, the Astros struck first on a Morgan Ensberg RBI single, but Chipper Jones tied the game as the first inning ended.
 Ensberg gave the Astros the lead again on a bases-loaded single made it 3–1.
 Craig Biggio hit a sacrifice fly to drive in Brad Ausmus to make it 4–1 in the fourth, but Andruw Jones cut into the lead with a two-run shot to make it 4–3.
 Enberg struck again in the seventh with a RBI hit to drive in Andy Pettitte after he had hit a double.
 The Astros finally broke the game all the way through in the eighth, scoring five runs on the bases of four hits, three walks, and a wild pitch.
 The Astros prevailed in Game 1 by a score of 10–5.

 Despite having Roger Clemens on the mound for Game 2, he was outmatched by John Smoltz, who allowed just one run while the Braves used the efforts of rookie Brian McCann (who hit a three-run shot in the second) to win 7–1.